The ultimate guide to property appraisals

 What information does a property appraisal include?

-When you decide to get a property appraisal, you will receive a comprehensive assessment of your property's market value, including the following:
+When you decide to get a property appraisal, you will receive a comprehensive assessment of your property's market value, which may include (but is not limited to) the following:

 1. Property assessment: